pantunes/xtcryptosignals/README.md

 # XTCryptoSignals

 **XTCryptoSignals** is a Python library that includes multiple services such as:
-Data collection crypto-currencies coins and/or tokens symbols pairs data such as BTC/USDT, ETH/BTC or any other pair that a Crypto-currency Exchange API supports;
+* **Data collection** of crypto-currencies pairs such as BTC/USDT, ETH/BTC or any other pair that is supported by the Exchange API
-A **signals** service based on rules to send real-time notifications through e-mail or Push Notifications to the browser or mobile app;
+* A **Signals** service based on setup rules to send real-time notifications through E-mail or Push Notifications to the browser or mobile app
-And a service that enables automatic trading.
+* A service that enables **automatic trading**

 ## Roadmap